 If you trim too far in and the dog’s nail quick is exposed, you will know by the instant bleeding and the likely “yelp!” from your dog.
 (Does it hurt a dog when you cut the quick?
 You bet it does!)
 A scary experience for us as owners and a painful experience for the dog indeed.
 You will need to act quick and know how to stop a dog nail from bleeding.

-This is where your styptic powder or cornstarch will come into play.
+This is where your styptic powder or cornstarch (some good products listed above) will come into play.

-Note that styptic powder will provide an initial sting, so be prepared to hold onto the dog firmly while applying.
+Note that styptic powder will provide an initial sting, so be prepared to hold onto your dog firmly while applying.